Ibn Sayyad was a 13 years old boy, who also claimed prophethood, just like Muhammad.

 When they said this the apostle of Allah got up and left them."

-The Bible mentions at several places that the proof of prophethood was a Divine acceptance of a person's sacrificial offering through the appearance of a mysterious fire which consumed the offering.
-(See Judges 6: 20-1 and 13: 19-20; 2 Chronicles 7: 1-2.).
-And this was also confirmed by the Quranic verse of 5:27.
-And Muhammad's Ahadith (link) also tell the story of Adam and his sons, and how the fire appeared and consumed the offering of one son, who sacrificed the sheep.
+The Bible contains several passages that highlight the phenomenon of divine acceptance of a person's sacrificial offering through the appearance of a mysterious fire that consumes the offering.
+These instances can be found in verses such as Judges 6:20-21, 13:19-20, and 2 Chronicles 7:1-2.
+The Quran also affirms this concept in verse 5:27.
+Additionally, in the Hadith literature associated with Muhammad (link), there are accounts recounting the story of Adam and his sons.
+These narrations describe how a fire appeared and consumed the offering of one son who sacrificed a sheep.

 Quran 5:27: